The Vermont Statutes Online

 (6) Within its area of operation: to investigate into living, dwelling, and housing conditions and into the means and methods of improving the conditions; to determine where slum areas exist or where there is a shortage of decent, safe, and sanitary dwelling accommodations for persons of low income as well as elders who are of low income; to make studies and recommendations relating to the problem of clearing, replanning, and reconstructing of slum areas and to cooperate with all urban renewal agencies on the problem of providing dwelling accommodations for persons of low income and to cooperate with the municipality, the State, or any political subdivision thereof in action taken in connection with such problem and to engage in research, studies, and experimentation of the subject of housing.

-(7) To exercise all or any part or combination of powers herein granted.
+(7) To exercise all or any part or combination of the powers granted in this section.

 (8) To provide an adequate number of dwelling units, especially designed for occupation by elders when a survey by the authority indicates a need therefor.
 Elders shall have priority in the rental of such units.